-Synaptic vesicle fusion is mediated by a fusion machinery containing two components: three synaptic SNARE proteins – the vesicle protein synaptobrevin/VAMP and the plasma membrane proteins SNAP-25 and syntaxin/HPC-1 – and one SM protein (for Sec1/Munc18-like protein) – the soluble protein Munc18-1 (Figure 2).
+Synaptic vesicle fusion is mediated by a fusion machinery containing two core components: three synaptic SNARE proteins – the vesicle protein synaptobrevin/VAMP and the plasma membrane proteins SNAP-25 and syntaxin/HPC-1 – and one SM protein (for Sec1/Munc18-like protein) – the soluble protein Munc18-1.
 These components assemble into sequential complexes that are exquisitely regulated.
-Critical here is the role of Munc18-1—without it, no fusion occurs.
-The SNARE proteins are the "muscle" of the fusion reaction that provides the energy, but Munc18-1 and other SM-proteins contribute the "brawn" of the fusion reaction, effectively catalyzing fusion.
-This fusion mechanism, first elucidated at the synapse, appears to generally apply to all intracellular fusion reactions except for mitochondrial fusion, representing a blueprint for all membrane traffic.
+The SNARE proteins are the "muscle" of the fusion reaction that provides the energy, but Munc18-1 and other SM-proteins are the “brain” that effectively catalyze fusion by acting on the SNARE proteins.
+This fusion mechanism, first elucidated at the synapse, appears to generally apply to intracellular fusion reactions (Figure 3).

-In presynaptic terminals, neurotransmitter release occurs at the active zone, which are large juxtamembranous protein complexes whose central components are Munc13s and RIMs, proteins that we described some time ago (Figure 3).
-In addition, other proteins such as RIM-BPs, α-liprins, and ELKS contribute to the active zone.
+In presynaptic terminals, neurotransmitter release occurs at the active zone, which are large juxtamembranous protein complexes whose central components are Munc13s and RIMs (Figure 3).
+In addition, other proteins such as RIM-BPs, liprins, and ELKS contribute to the active zone.
 Munc13s and RIMs contain multiple domains that mediate the docking and priming of synaptic vesicles for exocytosis, and recruit Ca2+-channels into close proximity to the release sites via direct binding of RIMs to Ca2+- channels.
 Moreover, RIM and Munc13 proteins mediate use-dependent changes of release during short- and long-term synaptic plasticity, thus being crucial for learning and memory.
 Thus, the active zone constitutes a mosaic protein complex whose precise composition and activity state determine the properties of a synapse such as its strength and plasticity.

-These studies were funded in part by grants from the National Institutes of Health and the Simons Foundation.
+These studies were funded in part by grants from the National Institutes of Health.